 Brighton ‘Til I Die! is presented by The Future is Unwritten (http://www.the-future-is-unwritten.co.uk/) and Fuel in association with Brighton and Hove Albion Football Club.

-Brighton ‘Til I Die! is a fast, hilarious and emotional drama, following Albion fans Southy and Gerbil as they grow up, grow apart, and later reunite through their passion for the Club.
-Along the way they try to introduce school friend Susan to the joys of football (and later to the joys of matrimony when she weds Southy), and succeed in turning Gerbil’s mum Anna into an ardent supporter.
+Brighton ‘Til I Die! was a fast, hilarious and emotional drama, which followed Albion fans Southy and Gerbil as they grew up, grew apart, and later reunited through their passion for the Club.
+Along the way they tried to introduce school friend Susan to the joys of football (and later to the joys of matrimony when she weds Southy) and succeeded in turning Gerbil’s mum Anna into an ardent supporter.

 When Brighton ‘Til I Die! was first performed in 2001, Brighton & Hove Albion were homeless and renting a running track in Withdean after the Goldstone Ground had been legally, but deviously, sold.
 The play, created by Paul Hodson and Dave Blake, celebrated the club’s centenary – one hundred years of a football club that only just survived, thanks to the footballing community in Brighton and beyond uniting to save the Albion.
 The play ended with a passionate plea for a new stadium.